creativecreatorormaybenot/clock/README.md

   + Adjust the shadow's position to not be as far away as it is right now.

+* Use end-of-hand design from GDR clock for a hand.

 * Add wave animation to background.

-* Use path for hour clock hand.

-  + Use end-of-hand design from GDR clock for a hand.

 * Background curve should be adjusted by the model dynamically, e.g.the height of the cut or w/e and always animate in a relaxing fashion.